bvirxx/bLUe_PYSIDE/README.md

 See the [bLUe site](http://bernard.virot.free.fr/) for screenshots, tutorials and user manual.

+## New : Image Adaptive 3D LUT

+bLUe Version 4 (Git Branch : NN)  uses a pretrained neural network to provide automatic 3D LUTs for enhancement of images (menu Layer > New Adjustment Layer > Auto 3D LUT).
+The pretrained model and the code are taken from the [recent work](https://github.com/HuiZeng/Image-Adaptive-3DLUT) of of Hui Zeng, Jianrui Cai, Lida Li, Zisheng Cao, and Lei Zhang.

 ## DESCRIPTION

 bLUe is a layer-based image editor.
 It aims to integrate a new 3D LUT editor with more traditional tools in order to provide a powerful GUI for photo editing.
 The program is fully modular : tools are implemented as independent